 Gallery Visits You

-Gallery Visits You is a free program presented by the NGV Voluntary Guides in community centres or aged care facilities in the Melbourne metropolitan area for groups who are not able to visit the NGV.
-These illustrated talks provide participants who cannot visit the NGV in person with an engaging experience of the NGV Collection or selected exhibitions.
+Gallery Visits You is a free program presented by the NGV Guides in community centres or aged care facilities in the Melbourne metropolitan area for groups who are not able to visit the NGV.
+These illustrated talks provide participants with an engaging experience of the NGV Collection or selected exhibitions.
+The NGV Guides travel into the Melbourne metropolitan local community to present illustrated talks via a multimedia presentation.
+Make an enquiry

 Information for visitors with autism or sensory sensitivities